Matt-J-Dong/Top-Towns-To-Take-Over-Tech/README.md

     - raw: fully raw data, which we have pulled from multiple sources.
     - scored: joined data that has been averaged + scored (analysis step)

 3. data_ingest: Contains the shell scripts we used to put data into HDFS and provide permissions for Ericsson's (evc252) directory "shared_data".
-All of the data for the analytic is stored in this shared directory. **Graders and Professor Malavet have accessed to this directory.**
+All of the data for the analytic is stored in this shared directory. **Graders and Professor Malavet have access to this directory.**

 4. etl_code: MapReduce and Spark code for cleaning the income/weather/rent data, and the shell scripts to go along with them.
 Also included are the commands used to create our hive tables.
     - ericsson: clean the rent data and merge the different datasets together into our final joined dataset